spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 ### Testing ###

-- *Perform end-to-end testing*.
+- *Perform end-to-end testing on production*.
 Make sure to test customer journey with all the 3rd party systems switched to production mode.
 Make sure to cover all the parts of application, including:
   - Customer registration, account.
   - Main E-commerce flow (search, checkout/OMS process).
   - User/Merchant flow.